 In the early 1980s, when DNS was designed, there was no consideration for strong security mechanisms in the protocol.
 Computers at that time were underpowered compared with today’s machines, public key cryptography was a relatively new concept and highly regulated, and the network was much smaller, with fewer participants who were relatively well known and trusted.
 As the network grew and evolved, DNS remained unchanged as an insecure and unauthenticated protocol.

 In 1993, the IETF started a public discussion around how DNS could be made more trustworthy.
 Eventually, a set of extensions to DNS, called Domain Name System Security Extensions (DNSSEC), were settled on, and formally published in 2005.
 These extensions replaced earlier proposals as a definitive way forward for securing DNS.
 Though it’s been almost a decade since this publication, DNSSEC is still far from mainstream adoption.

-In 2008, Dan Kaminsky revealed an attack on the DNS system which can trick a DNS recursive resolvers into storing incorrect DNS records.
+In 2008, Dan Kaminsky revealed on the DNS system which can trick a DNS recursive resolvers into storing incorrect DNS records.
 Once the nameserver has stored the incorrect response, it will happily return it to everyone who asks until the cache entry expires (usually dictated by the TTL).
 This is so-called “DNS poisoning” attack could allow arbitrary attacker to trick DNS, and redirect web browsers (and other applications) to incorrect servers allowing them to hijack traffic.

 DNS poisoning attacks are simple to describe, but difficult to pull off.
 Take the sequence of events: